lei10003/cost-of-sunlight-story/README.md

 ## Sunlight & Rent: An Urban Exploration in NYC

+### Project Aim

-This project takes you on an interactive journey through the correlation between sunlight exposure and rental prices in the neighborhoods surrounding Prospect Park, New York City.
+The primary goal of this project was to explore the relationship between sunlight exposure and rental prices in neighborhoods surrounding Prospect Park, New York City.
+It stands as a unique attempt to visualize how urban design and the quest for sunlight affect the cost of living in a dense urban environment.

-### Project Description

-In the shadows of New York City's skyscrapers, sunlight becomes a tangible, quantifiable commodity.
-Using data from apartment listings available on Localize.city during Summer 2023, this project investigates how the quest for good sunlight influences the cost of living.

-As we ascend our metaphorical building, each 'floor' or step reveals a different neighborhood, providing insights about how sunlight exposure impacts rental prices.
-This is urban living under a new lens, where the competition for sunlight in the shadows of skyscrapers becomes a tangible, quantifiable commodity.

-### Key Features
+### Key Findings

-*Interactive scrolling narrative
-*Visual representations of apartment listings based on their sunlight exposure *Comparison of rental prices based on sunlight exposure *Demographic data on each neighborhood's population
+This exploration serves as an initial look into the relationship between sunlight exposure and rental prices.
+While it might be intuitively believed that more sunlight correlates with higher rent, this project presents a more nuanced picture.
+The interplay between sunlight exposure, rental prices, and affordability in terms of per capita and median household income varies across different neighborhoods surrounding Prospect Park.
+It hints at the possibility of deeper, more complex dynamics at play that influence how sunlight - a desired amenity in urban living - is valued in the rental market of New York City.

+### Data Collection

+The data was collected from apartment listings available on Localize.city during Summer 2023, focusing primarily on studio and one-bedroom apartments.
+The key attributes considered were rent, sunlight exposure, and living arrangements.
+For a more detailed look at the data collection process, please follow this [link] (https://github.com/lei10003/cost-of-sunlight-story/blob/main/Cost%20of%20Sunlight%20Analysis-2.ipynb).

-### Limitations
+### Data Analysis

-Due to technical constraints, this project is best viewed on desktop or tablet devices.
-The interactive elements may not function as intended on mobile devices.
+The data analysis process involved cleaning, organizing, and visualizing the gathered apartment listing data.
+The resulting visualization provides an interactive exploration of how sunlight exposure and rent interact across the analyzed neighborhoods.
+For an in-depth overview of the data analysis process, please follow this [link] (https://lei10003.github.io/the-cost-of-sunlight/).

-### Conclusion
+### Skills and Growth

-This project concludes with a call-to-action to city planners, architects, and urban designers, urging a rethink of our cities in a way that equitable access to sunlight is no longer a privilege, but a right for all.
+The project stands as a learning opportunity in creating narratives from data, interactivity in data visualization, and gaining a deeper understanding of urban living.
+It involved mastering the craft of visual storytelling and grappling with the nuances of housing data.

-### Future Work
+### Challenges and Future Directions

-While this project focuses on the neighborhoods surrounding Prospect Park, there is scope to expand the analysis to other parts of New York City or other dense urban environments.
-Future work may also delve deeper into the various factors that influence rental prices in addition to sunlight exposure, such as building age, proximity to amenities, and more.
+Creating a responsive design that works across devices posed a challenge due to time constraints.
+If given more time, it would be worthwhile to extend the analysis to other parts of New York City and possibly other dense urban environments.
+There is also an opportunity to dig deeper into the multiple factors influencing rental prices, with sunlight exposure being one of them.